 Dorothy Sarnoff, 94, an actress who made an impression on Broadway as Lady Thiang in the original run of The King and I, and also worked in opera before embarking on an influential career as an image consultant, Dec.
 20 at her home in Manhattan.

+Dale Wasserman, 94, librettist who penned the book for the 1966 Tony Award-winning musical Man of La Mancha, and the stage version of One Flew Over the Cuckoo's Nest, Dec.
+21 of heart failure in Arizona.
 Harold Pinter, 78, the one-time British actor who tried his hand at writing in the 1950s only to become one of the most prominent and influential playwrights of the second half of the 20th century, winning the Nobel Prize for Literature, Dec.
 24 after a long illness.

-Eartha Kitt, 81, cabaret and concert singer and Tony-nominated Broadway actress (Timbuktu!, The Wild Party) whose exotic, sex-kitten persona and sultry, purring vocal delivery were unlike anything that had come before her, though she has been much imitated since, Dec.
+Eartha Kitt, 81, cabaret and concert singer and Tony-nominated Broadway actress ( Timbuktu!, The Wild Party) whose exotic, sex-kitten persona and sultry, purring vocal delivery were unlike anything that had come before her, though she has been much imitated since, Dec.
 25 of colon cancer.